 It’s necessary to have at least three days to explore it.
-The geography of the Inca Trail is rugged and allows to contemplate landscapes of great beauty that includes imposing snow-capped mountains, lush jungles and forests.
+The geography of the Inca Trail is rugged and allows to contemplate landscapes of great beauty that include imposing snow-capped mountains, lush jungles, and forests.
 The water abounds in the ravines which are protected from the strong wind, a characteristic of the steps of height.

-It is not possible to buy the ticket in Cusco because it is necessary to reserve it with months of anticipation, so unless you’re living in Cusco, you need to book before travelling there.
+It is not possible to get the Inca Trail permits in Cusco, because it is necessary to reserve it with months of anticipation, so unless you’re living in Cusco, you need to book before traveling there.

 It is slightly demanding since there are 42 km of distance to be realized between 2400 and 4200 MAMSL with ascents and descents.
 However, you do not need professional training.
 The guide realizes many stops to offer the explanations of the Inca culture.